embforge/relay-board-py/doc/README.md

 **patterns**:
 Creates one or multiple patterns.
 The pattern name can be **any** string.
 Inside a pattern, all relay board aliases to be used for **this** pattern must be added.
-Finally, the state (close, open) for each alias must be defined as a list of relay ids (integer).
+Finally, the state (`close`, `open`) for each alias must be defined.
+It can be either a list of relay ids (integer) or `"all"` (string).
+The execution order of the aliases and states corresponds to the definition in the pattern.

 The pattern file can be executed:
 ```bash